-Ichimoku is an all-in-one system that can be helpful when trying to figure out trending, reversals, support, resistance areas and volatility.
+Ichimoku was designed to be an all-in-one system for trying to figure out trending, reversals, support, resistance areas and volatility.

 One of the smart things about Ichimoku is that it has a predictive element called the lead.